Come for the code, stay for the community.

 AmyJune Hineline

-Her ongoing experience as a hospice nurse keeps her in touch with the challenges faced by many end-users.
-In her continued efforts to make a difference, she helps organize A11yTalks, an online meetup where they invite folks on every month to talk about all things accessibility - one of the core components of building an inclusive web.
+Her ongoing experience as a hospice nurse keeps her in touch with many end-users' challenges.
+In her continued efforts to make a difference, she helps organize A11yTalks, an online meetup that advocates all things accessibility - one of the core components of building an inclusive web.